 BTW the art and design for these were put together by Natalie at Original Book Cover Designs.
 She’s great to work with!

 Retractable Banner or a standing floor sign.
-This still in development so I will about this when I can show you the details.
+This is still in development, so I will talk about this when I can show you the details.
 At about $200-$400, this is a bigger investment.
-It will be more about me as the author, not individual books, so it could be used for a long time at many different events.
+It will be more about me as the author, not individual books, so I can use it for a long time at many different events.